 Although there are many reasons people file for divorce, the bottom line is that the single-most important relationship in your life is coming to a close and you have no idea what to do next.
-In our Google Hangout video we will discuss the 10 things you need to know after divorce.
+In our Google Hangout video we will discuss:

 1. Child Issues

 Notify schools or day care facilities of any changes in the pickup or delivery schedule and whether there are any changes in who has authority to pick up the child.